tayler-id/crypto-trading-assistant/memory-bank/progress.md

     - Calculates SMA7 and SMA50 from historical closing prices.
 - **AI Recommendation (Enhanced & More Resilient):**
     - `getTradingRecommendation` function uses an enhanced prompt for Google Gemini, including current price, SMA7, SMA50, and recent OHLC data.
-    - Parses the AI response to extract BUY, SELL, or HOLD.
+    - Parses the AI response to extract BUY, SELL, or HOLD using `/\b(BUY|SELL|HOLD)\b/i`.
-    - **Includes retry logic for Gemini API calls (specifically for 503 errors), defaulting to 'HOLD' if retries fail.**
+    - Includes retry logic for Gemini API calls (specifically for 503 errors), defaulting to 'HOLD' if retries fail. **The regex within the retry block is now consistent with the initial attempt's parsing logic.**
 - **Trade Execution (Enhanced):**
     - `executeTrade` function includes logic to place a market BUY order via Alpaca API using notional value.
     - Implemented SELL logic: checks for existing Bitcoin position and closes it if found.
 Handles 404 errors if no position exists.
 - **Error Handling (Improved):** `try...catch` blocks are implemented for API calls.
 Retry mechanisms added for `executeTrade` and `getTradingRecommendation` (for 503 errors).
 - **Scheduling:** `node-cron` is configured to run the main trading process every 5 minutes.
 Immediate run on startup is commented out.
 - **Logging:** Winston is set up to log to console and files (`logs/combined.log`, `logs/error.log`).
 Logging messages are included throughout the process.
-- **Version Control:** Git repository initialized, `.gitignore` created, and code (including enhancements and retry logic) pushed to GitHub (`https://github.com/tayler-id/crypto-trading-assistant`).
+- **Version Control:** Git repository initialized, `.gitignore` created, and code (including enhancements and fixes) pushed to GitHub (`https://github.com/tayler-id/crypto-trading-assistant`).
 - **Memory Bank:** Core Memory Bank files created and populated with initial and updated project details.

 ## 2. What's Left to Build / Improve